Metaplay logo

 Why It's Time to Rethink Game Studio Structures

-Beyond discoverability, there’s a deeper, more structural issue plaguing the industry: how games are actually made.
-And in 2025, Oliver Kern believes it's time for a fundamental reset.
+Beyond discoverability, there's a deeper, more structural issue plaguing the industry: how games are actually made.
+Oliver believes it's time for a fundamental reset.

 He compares the ideal model to modern film production, where multiple studios with different strengths collaborate, resulting in more consistent output, less burnout, and better final products.
 "I'd love to see a future where we see five or six logos at the start of a game, just like in movies," he notes.